Multi-objective Evolution of Heuristic Using Large Language Model: Introduction

 \section{Introduction}

 Heuristics are commonly used in solving optimization and decision-making problems in a variety of fields, including engineering~\citep{bozorg2017meta}, industry~\citep{silver2004overview}, and economics~\citep{vasant2012meta}.
 Unlike exact methods, heuristics offer practical alternatives for finding sub-optimal solutions within a reasonable time cost~\citep{pearl1984heuristics} and are particularly adept at handling complex problems with diverse attributes and constraints.
-However, developing effective heuristics usually demands expert knowledge and involves a laborious trial-and-error manual crafting, which poses a significant challenge for real-world applications.
+However, developing effective heuristics typically requires expert knowledge and involves laborious trial-and-error manual crafting, presenting a significant challenge for real-world applications.

 To address this challenge, much effort has been devoted to automating the design of heuristics~\citep{pillay2021automated}.
 These efforts can be broadly classified into three categories: heuristic configuration~\citep{ramos2005logistic,visheratin2016automatic}, heuristic selection~\citep{tang2014population, xu2010hydra}, and heuristic composition~\citep{burke2010classification, drake2020recent, pillay2018hyper}.
-Despite the successful creation of novel heuristics, the effectiveness of these heuristics still heavily rely on algorithmic components crafted by human expert~\cite{drake2020recent}.
+Despite the successful creation of novel heuristics, the effectiveness of these heuristics still heavily relies on algorithmic components crafted by human experts~\cite{drake2020recent}.